The Muscle-Building Diet Guide for Skinny Women

 How Much Protein Do You Need?

-Weight training will get your body trying to build muscle, getting into a calorie surplus will give you enough energy to gain weight, and consuming enough protein will give your body the building blocks that it needs to construct new muscle tissue.
+Weight training will get your body trying to build muscle, getting into a calorie surplus will give you enough energy to gain weight, and consuming enough protein will give your body the building blocks that your body needs to construct new muscle tissue.
 (Muscle is made out of protein.)
-This is the trifecta of muscle growth: lift enough weight, eat enough calories, and eat enough protein.
+This is the trifecta of lean weight gain through muscle growth: lift weights, eat enough calories, and eat enough protein.

 How Much Protein Should You Eat Per Day?